asciamanna/asciamanna.github.io/_drafts/creating-a-great-development-culture-continuous-learning.md

 This line of thinking is very dangerous because it puts the development organization on an island and allows them to reason that taking advice from experts is not necessary.
 It is a breeding ground for "expert beginners."
 If you are not familiar with the concept of "expert beginners" I highly recommend you read the [series of blog posts](http://www.daedtech.com/tag/expert-beginner) by [Eric Dietrich](http://www.daedtech.com/blog "Eric Dietrich's Blog"), who coined the term.

 ##Lack of Crunch Mode
 Great development organizations avoid crunch mode and overtime.
 [Chad Fowler](http://chadfowler.com/ "Chad Fowler's website") has a fantastic post about [killing the crunch mode antipattern](http://chadfowler.com/blog/2014/01/22/the-crunch-mode-antipattern/).
 The fact is, when under pressure developers produce poor quality code.
 Poor quality code slows your organization down, thus creating more pressure, which in turn creates more poor quality code.
 It's a cycle that feeds itself and leads to low morale and a terrible codebase.
+[Bryan Helmkamp](https://twitter.com/brynary "Brian Helmkamp's Twitter Account") discusses this vicious cycle (as well as many fantastic suggestions) in his talk at Baruco 2013, [Building a Culture of Quality](https://www.youtube.com/watch?v=Jsi1YTkXwxA).
 <blockquote class="twitter-tweet" lang="en"><p>Pressure tends to create the appearance of striving, but seldom increases the quality of work.</p>&mdash; estherderby (@estherderby) <a href="https://twitter.com/estherderby/status/572402741282152449">March 2, 2015</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>